newrelic/nr-handbook/MD/Alerts.md

 ---

 ## Defined SLA Metrics
 Based on the metrics you are alerting on, it is recommended that you set your own standards.
-Acme Corporation uses the following metrics to define our SLAs, which you can create an Insights dashboard to view
+Your Company uses the following metrics to define our SLAs, which you can create an Insights dashboard to view

 **Uptime**